 And whatever he does shall prosper.”

-The conscious decision to follow God’s path of righteousness has been made possible, now we must walk in it.
+The conscious decision to follow God’s path of righteousness has been made possible— now the believer must walk in it.

 Understanding what this process looks like is made evident by the Word of God and is then revealed by the Spirit of God.
-Once we receive this instruction, it is up to us to follow through with the faith by which we ascribe.
+Once the believer receives God’s instruction, it is up to them to follow through with the faith by which God ascribed.

 2 Corinthians 4:17 “For our light and momentary affliction is producing for us an eternal glory that is far beyond comparison.”

 To deny the flesh is to walk in freedom from it’s constraint.
-The Lord has our best in mind, He knows what we need, trust Him for the process and you will see the reward that waits at the end.
+The Lord has His people’s best in mind, He knows what they need, if they trust Him for the process they will see the reward that awaits in the end.